Agent Deployment

 - Windows: CIS benchmark scanning (registry, services, firewall, audit policy) via PowerShell controls

-- macOS: 20 security controls (FileVault, Firewall, Gatekeeper/SIP, auto-updates, screen lock, sharing, and more) via bash scripts
+- macOS: 55 security controls (FileVault, Firewall, Gatekeeper/SIP, auto-updates, screen lock, sharing, login window, sudo hardening, APFS encryption, and more) via bash scripts

-- Linux: 20 security controls (firewall, SSH hardening, disk encryption, SELinux/AppArmor, auditd, and more) via bash scripts
+- Linux: 60 security controls (firewall, SSH hardening, disk encryption, SELinux/AppArmor, auditd, kernel hardening, and more) via bash scripts

 - Network speed testing using self-hosted test files